 My parents gave me an Amiga 500 for Christmas when I was nine-years old.
 I’d never heard of The Secret of Monkey Island before but it was the first game I decided to play, and after slipping the floppy disk into the machine my mind was blown.
 I realised then that worlds I’d experienced in books could be brought to life through video games.

-Other than a feeling of instant nostalgia hearing the words floppy disk and mind blown married together in the same sentence, I think we can all relate to how mesmerized we were playing a video game for the very first time.
+I think we can all relate to how mesmerized we were playing a video game for the very first time.

 My dad and I spent the rest of the day going up against dangerous-looking yaks in the governor’s mansion and insulting pirates by telling them they fought like cows; we even managed to rope my granddad into playing with us when we came up against the grog-mug puzzle.
 The Secret of Monkey Island was the first title I played for myself, all the way through and without a lot of help, and I’ve been a fan of the adventure genre ever since.